Answers To Frequently Asked Questions About Personal Injury Accidents

 After a motor vehicle crash or another serious injury accident, you probably have questions about your rights and the legal process.
 Our law firm addresses some common questions and concerns that arise, to give you some background information or food for thought as you explore your legal options.

-If you decide you need legal representation, the attorneys of The Heald Law Firm, PLLC, offer a free initial consultation to discuss your specific circumstances and how we can help.
+If you decide you need legal representation, the attorneys of Heald Law Firm, offer a free initial consultation to discuss your specific circumstances and how we can help.
 We handle motor vehicle accidents and other personal injury claims in the Dallas-Fort Worth area.

 Who pays If I am injured in a car accident in Texas?